WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 To run a sample app, run the **Worldpay.Within.Sample** project.

 We'd recommend using your own test API keys for this.
 We've left ours in the code, so that it "just works", but you won't be able to see the payments with our keys unless you change them.
-To do this, open **SimpleProducer.cs** and search for `MerchantServiceKey` in the `PSPConfig` declaration.
-You can replace the existing `MerchantServiceKey` with your own value.
+For more information, refer to [Creating your own keys](#create-own-keys) below.

 The sample application is a Windows console application.
 To make a simple payment, do the following: